 Aveiro, the 'Venice of Portugal', it’s famous by its long sandy coastline, a pretty estuary and several parks and gardens.

-Visit two of the most famous UNESCO World Heritage Sites in Portugal: Tomar and Coimbra
+Visit the most fascinating UNESCO World Heritage Sites in Portugal: Tomar and Coimbra

 Learn about the Jewish heritage and Portuguese traditions and history.